 Based on some digging around Apple’s recent tech filings, it is becoming clear that Apple’s aspirations around the new Spatial Audio feature are more than a simple surround sound design.

-It is in fact a well thought out value proposition to enhance accessibility features on Apple devices.
-A recent filing approved on Aug 27th showcases some of the thinking behind this feature.
+It is in fact a well-thought-out value proposition to enhance accessibility features on Apple devices.
+A recent filing approved showcases some of the thinking behind this feature.

 According to the invention, this could be used in a spatial audio navigation system that provides navigational information in audio form to direct users to target locations.